charlesque/Auto-Building/docs/source/walls.rst

 Select the collection you want to assign on the Wall A materials.

+``Use Boolean``
-**Use Boolean** : If this is unchecked, face where the ID_Wall material is assigned will disappear and a random object from the collection will replace it.
+   If this is unchecked, face where the ID_Wall material is assigned will disappear and a random object from the collection will replace it.

 .. image:: images/UseBoolean.gif

+``Use wall B material``
-**Use wall B material**: By default, the material you setup in the Empty Wall A will be used.
+   By default, the material you setup in the Empty Wall A will be used.
 This setting will make it use the Empty Wall B instead.

 .. image:: images/UseBMaterial.gif

+``Seed``
-``Seed``:Change this setting to offer another random distribution of your objects.
+   Change this setting to offer another random distribution of your objects.

 .. image:: images/WallSeed.gif

+``Density``
-``Density``: Reduce this number to randomly remove some of the objects.
+   Reduce this number to randomly remove some of the objects.

 .. image:: images/WallDensity.gif

+``Offset``
-``Offset``: Move your objects in or out of the face.
+   Move your objects in or out of the face.

 .. image:: images/WallOffset.gif

+``Deform``
-``Deform``: Deform the objects to fit the original face shape.
+   Deform the objects to fit the original face shape.

 .. image:: images/WallDeform.gif

+``Inset``
-``Inset``: Option only available if Deform is activated.
+   Option only available if Deform is activated.
 This option allow to inset the original face before applying the deform.
 Making your object smaller.

 .. image:: images/WallInset.gif